georgalis/pub/boot/pkgsrc_guide.md

 ## Release Archive

-Here, at the midpoint of bootstrapping our LOCALBASE for package binary builds, is the best opportunity to archive the release prefix, and base tools as framework of the arbitrary binary packages, we will build for other hosts.
+Here, at the midpoint of bootstrapping our LOCALBASE for binary package builds, is the best opportunity to archive the release prefix (and package tools) as a framework for the arbitrary binary packages installs, on other hosts.

 ```bash
 # Create distribution tarball